BernardoMB/staffplan-api/deployments/README_WIP.md

     ]
 }
 ```

+// Steps 3 to 5 are in pipeline already, we are adding here just for future references about manually publishing the app
+3. Update environments file under public/src/environments
-3. Build angular with the correct environment
+4. Build angular with the correct environment
 ```
 ng build --configuration=trial
 or
 ng build --configuration=production
 ```
-4. Push angular dist codes to the S3 bucket
+5. Push angular dist codes to the S3 bucket
 ```
 aws s3 sync ../public/dist/staff-planner s3://trial.acme/
 ```